gbif/hp-canadensys/publish/7-step-guide.md

 The [Canadensys repository](https://data.canadensys.net/ipt/) is powered by the [GBIF Integrated Publishing Toolkit (IPT)](https://www.gbif.org/ipt), an open source web application developed by [GBIF](https://www.gbif.org/) and customized by Canadensys to be fully integrated into our website.
 We use it to publish and register all our datasets.
 To be able to create and manage your own dataset (called a “resource”), you will need a **user account**.
 Just [contact](mailto:canadensys.network@gmail.com) us to create one for you.

-Once you have your account, login at the top of [this page].
+Once you have your account, login at the top of [this page](https://data.canadensys.net/ipt/).
 Click on the tab *Manage resources* to get access to your dashboard.
 It will display all the datasets you are managing and will be empty at first.
 You can **create a new resource** at the bottom of the page.
 Follow the [IPT manual](https://ipt.gbif.org/manual/) for more detailed instructions.

 Warning: please use the following lowercase format for the **shortname** of your resource: *yourcollectioncode-datasettype* (e.g. *acad-specimens* or *wildlife-sightings-observations*).
 This name is used to uniquely identify and access your resource and cannot be modified subsequently!
 For testing purposes, please use *yourcollectioncode-test* (e.g. *ubc-test*).